Uma Reddy, MD, MPH

 Dr. Reddy’s research focuses on stillbirth, including examining causes and ways to better prevent it.
 She spent much of her career at the National Institutes of Health, where she led the Maternal Fetal Medicine Units Network, which funds multiple clinical trials across the country.

+She does not currently perform deliveries.
 Dr. Reddy is also a professor of obstetrics, gynecology and reproductive sciences at Yale School of Medicine.